Ravi Pahuja

 Ravi Pahuja (روی پہُوجا) is a Pakistani politician who is a member of the Provincial Assembly of Balochistan.
+He is also the president of Young Parliamentary Forum (YPF).

+Biography

+His father name is Anand Lal.
+He lives in Hindu Mohalla, Dalbandin in Chagai district.

 Political career

 Pahuja was allotted a reserved seat for minorities in Provincial Assembly of Balochistan after the 2024 Balochistan provincial election as part of the reserved quota for Jamiat Ulema-e-Islam (F).